 1. Online Brokerage and Listing Sites

-Sites like Craigslist often have commercial spaces listed, often dealing direct with the landlord.
+Sites like Craigslist often have commercial spaces listed, often dealing directly with the landlord.
 While this can be a good thing if you’re a shrewd negotiator, often the landlord will have the advantage.
 You will also need to be extra careful to make sure the lease agreement is legal and enforceable.

 2. Business Real Estate Lease Brokers